System of Care Data Sources

 ;

-Assesses school climate, safety, and the learning environment from the perspectives of students, teachers, and staff, including engagement, sense of belonging, safety, leadership support, and overall well-being.
-The data are used to identify strengths and areas for improvement, inform policies and interventions, monitor progress over time, and guide state and local efforts to create safe and supportive learning environments.
+Assesses school climate, safety, and the learning environment from the perspectives of students, teachers, and staff, including levels of engagement, sense of belonging, safety, leadership support, and overall well-being.
+The data are used to identify strengths and areas for improvement, inform policies and targeted interventions, track progress over time, and guide state and local efforts to create safe, supportive learning environments.

-Perceptions of school safety, belonging, engagement, relationships, support, and well-being, with results reported as domain scores and climate star ratings at the school and district levels
+Measures perceptions of school safety, belonging, engagement, relationships, support, and well-being, with results reported as domain-level scores and overall climate star ratings at both the school and district levels.

 EARLY CHILDHOOD